Join Here | Log In

 • Other substances, called inducers, cause the body to produce more of the enzyme.

-• Plus, there are substances that inhibit the enzyme.
+• Inhibitors are substances that inhibit the enzyme from being produced or from working normally.

-The polycyclic aromatic hydrocarbons (PAHs) found in cigarette smoke upregulate CYP1A2.
+The polycyclic aromatic hydrocarbons (PAHs) found in cigarette smoke upregulate or increase the expression of CYP1A2.
 Thus, cigarette smoking may cause a faster clearance of some drugs that are metabolized through CYP1A2.
 Smoking may also make you clear out caffeine faster.

 For example, smokers who take duloxetine may end up with lower levels of the drug in their system because cigarette smoke speeds up CYP1A2.[ref]